Submitted by tulane-soa on Sun, 07/18/2021 - 17:06

 She collaborated in the curatorial team that produced the exhibition “Buenos Aires 1910, Memories of the World to Come,” which opened at the Abasto in Buenos Aires in 1999 and traveled subsequently to New York and Washington, D.C.
 Her essay on the urban development of Mexico City appeared in Planning Latin America’s Capital Cities, 1850-1950 (Arturo Almandoz, ed., Routledge, 2002), which won the 2004 prize of the International Planning History Society for the best book in Latin American urban history.
 She published the initial planning for a research and exhibition center in Panama designed by Frank Gehry at the Pacific gateway of the Panama Canal.
 During the summer of 2002, she was the principal investigator of a Fulbright-Hays one-month group seminar that included 18 faculty and teachers who focused on the ecological, economic, ethical, and social challenges to community planning presented by the reversion of U.S. occupied areas to the Republic of Panama.

 In the fall semester of 2005, she was a Visiting Fellow in Princeton’s Program in Latin American Studies.
 Her study of the design and social history of the first communities built in the former U.S. Canal Zone El Canal de Panamá y su legado arquitectónico, The Panama Canal and its Architectural Legacy (1905-1920), which she co-authored with Thomas F. Reese, appeared in 2013.
-The book’s publisher, the City of Knowledge (Ciudad del Saber), has commissioned Professor Reese to write a sequel concerning the subsequent history of the development of the Canal Zone, which she will again co-author with Thomas Reese.
-Their second book is expected to appear in 2015.
+The book’s publisher, the City of Knowledge (Ciudad del Saber), has commissioned a sequel concerning the subsequent history of the development of the Canal Zone, which she will again co-author with Thomas Reese.
+Their second book is expected to appear in 2026.
+The Center for Advanced Study in the Visual Arts at the National Gallery in Washington, D. C., awarded Professor Reese a Visiting Senior Fellowship in 2022 to continue to pursue her research for this book, focusing on race, housing, and community design.

 In 2009, Reese was one of six finalists for Campus Compact’s national Thomas Ehrlich Civically Engaged Faculty award, and the Louisiana Legislative Women’s Caucus honored her with their award (one in the state) for Volunteerism and Civic Engagement.